quisquous/cactbot/CONTRIBUTING.md

 ## Trigger Guidelines

-As a rule, cactbot defaults to text alarms over sounds and tts, as separating visual text for triggers from audio voice comms. is easier to process than mixing voice comms and tts in audio.
+As a rule, cactbot defaults to text alarms with a small number of default sounds over custom sounds and tts.
+This is because there is a clearer mental separation between visual text for triggers and audio of voice comms.
+This separation is easier to process than mixing the audio of voice comms and tts together.
-This isn't for everybody and tts is an option, but text triggers will always be the default.
+This design choice isn't for everybody, especially those used to tts (which is an option).
+However, text triggers will always be the default.
 Give it a try.

 ### Trigger Severity